-The video producer role is broad and varied and includes responsibility for coordinating and managing all elements of a filmed video production, explainer animation or event video. from clarifying the brief to managing the budget, sourcing talent and specialists and ensuring the whole process runs smoothly.
+The corporate video producer role is broad and varied and includes responsibility for coordinating and managing all elements of a filmed video production, explainer animation or event video.
+This includes clarifying the brief to managing the budget, sourcing talent and specialists and ensuring the whole process runs smoothly.
 It’s a lot of work and it requires a unique mix of skills to get it right.

 The producer coordinates between the client, freelancers, creatives, talent and finance.
 It’s a lot of plates to spin and it requires a real ability to multitask and respond to ever-changing circumstances.
 Things never go completely to plan on a production and it’s the producer’s responsibility to anticipate where something might go wrong and course correct in advance.